cgreenhalgh/arm-board-stuff/docs/rpi64.md

 points [here](https://wiki.alpinelinux.org/wiki/Setting_up_encrypted_volumes_with_LUKS)

 There are instructions for encrypted root using kernel parameters, e.g. cryptroot=/dev/md1 and cryptdm=crypt.
-Also a suggestion to create/add an entry to crypttab suggesting in might be supported (c.f /etc/conf.d/dmcrypt).
+Also a suggestion to create/add an entry to crypttab suggesting in might be supported (as opposed to config in /etc/conf.d/dmcrypt).

 [cryptsetup](https://gitlab.com/cryptsetup/cryptsetup) "is utility used to conveniently setup disk encryption based on DMCrypt kernel module", i.e. device mapper crypt module.